alex1xu/Lipid-Droplet-Counting/README.md

 A 1×1 convolution output layer reduced the feature maps for binary segmentation with a sigmoid activation function for pixel-wise classification.

+The Adam optimizer is used with an initial learning rate of 5*10<sup>-4</sup>.
+U-Net trained for 6 epochs with a batch size of 32.

 ### Centroid Identification

-Density maps
-Center of mass detection on .... in the future hough transform for circle detection may be used in place of centroid identification
+The centroid detection function identified the centers of mass of segmented objects in output density maps.
+In the future, Hough circle transform may be used in place of centroid identification.

 ### Stain Subtraction

- 1. Convert to grayscale to focus on intensity values
- 2. Contrast Limited Adaptive Histogram Equalization (CLAHE) to enhance the local contrast
- 3. Mean Bilateral Filtering and Non-Local Means Denoising to reduce noise without blurring the stain boundaries
- 4. Otsu's thresholding to convert to a binary image
- 5. Dilation to fill small gaps and remove small objects
+The stain subtraction technique isolates the background stained cells in images.
+Images were first converted to grayscale.
+Then, contrast enhancement and denoising techniques were applied.
+Otsu's thresholding is applied to extract a binary image.
+Finally, dilation was used to fill small gaps and remove small objects.

 ![Screenshot 2024-07-26 135305](https://github.com/user-attachments/assets/24d98cf8-ceff-44b4-a971-2cfc13ff4181)